 Aggregations are a broad view of data, i.e. total number of sale, net profit, etc. When you properly implement Track.js with URL parameters for your tracking domains, you can gain extremely valuable insight into your conversions.
 The number of aggregations you can run is virtually limitless.

 Regardless of the conversion aggregation you want to see, our built in dashboard is the ultimate tool to see the entire picture.
-When you are ready to run conversion aggregations, we highly recommend you visit the RevCent Dashboard page to gain a better understanding of how the dashboard works.

 All of your metadata is indexed by RevCent.
 This index enables you to filter and group by metadata names as well as values for reporting.
 When RevCent receives a metadata entry, it creates the metadata index for the name if it does not already exist and all values are saved with the name.
 When an additional metadata value is submitted for the same metadata name, the values are grouped together within the index.